Fasting in Buddhism: East Asian Buddhism

 In East Asian Mahayana Buddhism, there are different fasting (Chinese: zhai) practices.
 The most common form refers to a strict form of vegetarianism.
 A common part of East Asian Buddhist vegetarianism is also avoiding the five pungent foods.

 One of the most important forms of fasting historically was the Chinese Buddhist practice termed zhaijie or baguan zhai (eight-fold fast), which became an important practice for serious lay Buddhists during the Han dynasty.
 During a baguan zhai one was expected to avoid all meat (and fish) and take the eight precepts (this includes not eating after noon).
 The duration of the fast varied; common forms were a six-day fast (liuzhai) and a three-day fast (sanzhai).
 Another form was a long fast (changzhai) which is observed continuously, "in the first half of the first, fifth, and ninth month".

 These practices were popular among many Chinese lay Buddhists, including high ranking literati and officials who would gather together to observe fasts.
 The popularity of the practice may have to do with some Chinese emperors, such as Emperor Ming (465-472) of the Liu Song dynasty, who was a vegetarian and a practitioner of fasting.
 The eight-fold fast was often practiced during certain Buddhist holidays, such as during Vesak.

 In the Japanese Buddhist sects of Tendai and Shingon, the practice of total fasting (danjiki) for a length of time (such as a week) is included in the qualifications of becoming an ajari (acarya, a master teacher).
 The Tendai school's grueling practice of kaihōgyō ends with nine-day period of fasting, which is a total abstention from food and drink.
 This practice (along with other ascetic practices like bathing in freezing water - suigyo) is considered to be highly effective at producing ascetic spiritual power as well as having cleansing properties and producing mental clarity.

 Fasting is also practiced in Korean Seon Buddhism, as a supplement to meditation and as part of a training called geumchok.

 The East Asian Buddhist practice of self-mummification (sokushim-butsu) also includes intense fasting (until death).

 In Tibetan Buddhism

-The Vajrayana practice of nyungne is based on the outer tantra practice of Chenrezig and traced back to an Afghani Buddhist nun named Gelongma Palmo.
+The Vajrayana practice of nyungne is based on the outer tantra practice of Chenrezig and traced back to an Afghan Buddhist nun named Gelongma Palmo.
 It is said that Chenrezig appeared to an Indian nun who had contracted leprosy and was on the verge of death.
 Chenrezig taught her the method of nyungne in which one keeps the eight precepts on the first day (as well as eating only vegetarian food), then refrains from both food and water on the second.